Eugène Lemercier

 Eugène Lemercier (7 November 1886 – 6 April 1915) was a French artist and soldier in World War I. His letters to his mother are a first-hand account of the war, and are preserved in the National Library of Ireland.
 He is believed to be the subject of Wallace Stevens' poem "The Death of a Soldier."

 Early life and artistic career

 Eugène Emmanuel Lemercier was born in Paris on 7 November 1886.
 He was the son of Marguerite O’Hagan and Eugène-Augustin Lemercier.
 His grandmother was the Irish portrait artist Harriet Osborne O'Hagan, and his mother was also an artist.
 His father died before Lemercier was born.
 Lemercier entered the École des Beaux-Arts at age fifteen.
 He left the École in 1906 to join the army to complete his military service.
 Lemercier won a number of government prizes for his paintings between 1906 and 1914, for pieces such as La Contemplation (Study for 'Contemplation'), which is held by the National Gallery of Ireland.
-He begun a new work, when he was drafted into the army after the outbreak of World War I.
+He began a new work, when he was drafted into the army after the outbreak of World War I.